powerbuoy/sleek/README.md

-A simple HTML5 WordPress developer theme.
+The WordPress theme for developers.